charlesfries/ember-simple-bootstrap/README.md

 ember-simple-bootstrap
 ==============================================================================

-This addon aims to be a close representation of the latest Bootstrap features and components.
+This addon aims to be a carbon copy representation of the absolute latest Bootstrap features and components.

 This addon is only compatible with Boostrap 5+.

-⚠️ This addon is a work-in-progress.
+⚠️ This addon is a work in progress.
 Pull requests are absolutely welcome.

 Compatibility